QBI-Software/NEURON-tutorial/lessons/simple.md

 The generic `hh` conductance is actually 3 conductances: the **voltage-gated Na+ channel** component, **voltage-gated K+** channel component, and the combined **passive leak** conductance.

+*Note: If you have no `hh` you will need to add the passive leak conductance by selecting `pas` in specify strategy.*

 For the dendrite, we need to enter a reduced HH which means altering the standard HH conductances to be 10% of their initial values.
 1. Select `hh` under `dend` and enter 10% of the Na+ (`gnabar_hh`) and  K+ (`gnakbar_hh`) conductance values
 1. No change to leak current of HH (`gl_hh`)